-One of the first questions I had, after unwrapping it on my birthday, was how to tell what iPhone I have.
-The simple packaging didn’t help, so it occurred to me that I might not be the only one wondering, “Which iPhone do I have?”.
-I considered, of course, to search for online images of different iPhones.
-However, Apple doesn’t make significant design changes every time, so it’s challenging to tell apart the 29 iPhone models released so far based on their physical appearance.
+After unwrapping it on my birthday, as soon as I was done squealing with joy, one of the first questions I had was how to tell what iPhone I have.
+The simple packaging didn’t really help, so it occurred to me that I might not be the only one wondering, “Which iPhone do I have?”.
+I considered, of course, searching for online images of different iPhones.
+However, Apple doesn’t make significant design changes every time it releases a new device, so it’s challenging to tell apart the thirty-eight iPhone models launched so far based on their physical appearance.
 Luckily, I found three other easy ways to answer questions like “What iPhone do I have?” or “What model is my iPhone?”.
 Read this guide to learn all about them:

-NOTE: Some of the steps in this tutorial are only available if your iPhone is on and running iOS 10.3 or newer.
-If you want to know which iPhone you have but are unable to start it, scroll down to the last chapter of this tutorial.
+NOTE: Some of the steps illustrated in this tutorial are only available if your iPhone is on and running iOS 10.3 or newer.
+If you want to know what iPhone you have without turning it on, scroll down to the last chapter of this guide.

-After turning on the device, the fastest way to tell which iPhone I have was from its Settings.
-On your iPhone’s home screen, tap on Settings.
+After some research, I found that the fastest way to tell which iPhone I have is from its Settings.
+On your iPhone’s Home screen, tap on the Settings app.
 Its icon is a gray gear, as seen below.

 Next, tap on your Apple ID profile at the top of the Settings screen.

 At the bottom of the next screen, you can see a list of all the Apple devices you own.
-The first is the iPhone you’re using, and its model is displayed in small text, as seen below.
+The first is the iPhone you’re using, and its model is displayed in a smaller font, as seen below.

-Your iPhone’s model is displayed under its image at the top, as well as in the Model field under Device info.
+Your iPhone model is displayed under its image at the top, as well as in the Model field in the Device Info section.

 The Settings app also offers another way to tell the model of your iPhone.
 Open Settings and go to General.

-On the General screen, tap on the first entry, called About.
+On the General screen, tap the first entry, called About.

-This opens the About screen, where you can find your iPhone’s Model Name, as seen below.
+This opens the About screen, where you can find your iPhone’s Model Name.

 NOTE: The Model Name entry is only available if your iPhone is running iOS 12.2 or newer.
-If you’re using an older iPhone, tap once on the Model Number entry, and you can see the value next to it change.
-The new value displayed next to the Model Number should start with an A, as seen below.
+If you’re using an older iPhone, tap once on the Model Number, and you can see the value next to it change.
+The new value displayed next to the Model Number should start with the letter A, as seen below.

-Use the list at the end of the next chapter to find the new Model Number value and figure out which iPhone you have.
+Use the list at the end of this guide to find the new Model Number value and figure out which iPhone you have.

 The previous two methods are only useful if you can access an iPhone’s Settings.
-Luckily, there is a way to find out which iPhone you have, even when you can’t unblock or turn on the device, by checking the Model number printed on it.
+Luckily, there is a way to find out which iPhone you have without turning it on or unlocking it by checking the Model number printed on it.
 The Model number starts with the letter A, as discussed in the previous chapter.

 First, examine your iPhone’s back cover.
-On older devices, you can find the Model printed in very small letters on the back of your iPhone.
+On older devices, you can find the Model printed in a very small font on the back of your iPhone.

 If you don’t see a Model stamped on the back, it means that you have an iPhone 8 or newer.
-In that case, remove your iPhone’s SIM card tray and look inside the opening.
-You should see a number printed on the inner edge of the slot, as shown in the image below.
+In that case, remove your iPhone’s SIM card tray and look inside the opening - use a bright light and a magnifying glass if necessary.
+You should see a number printed on the upper inner edge of the slot, as shown in the image below.